angeldzzz23/Swiper/README.md

 # Swipper

-Matches users who have swiped right on each other using firebase.
+It is a not so unique app that matches users using firebase.
+**Objectives**

 **Preview**